AGILab future work

 Purpose:

-expose connector state and connector-derived provenance directly in the UI
+move the shipped static connector state and connector-derived provenance preview into the live UI pages

 Typical views: